The signs and symptoms of hypoxic-ischemic encephalopathy (HIE) can be divided into three groups:

-In some children with HIE, especially those with mild to moderate HIE, signs and symptoms of an oxygen depriving event may not be present at the time of birth.
+In some children with HIE, especially those with mild to moderate HIE, obvious signs and symptoms of an oxygen-depriving event may not be present at the time of birth.
 In these cases, HIE may become evident later in infancy when one or more of the following occur:

 - Impaired motor function

 - Delayed developmental milestones

 - Seizure disorder